phiz71/vertx-swagger/README.md

 # todo :
 ## vertx-swagger-router :
  - manage the authorization part of swagger definition
- - look to use more data from swagger definition if possible (responses, info)
+ - use more data from swagger definition if possible (responses, info)

 ## vertx-swagger-codegen :
  - add the possibility to validate the request according the swagger definition